Spain: Culture, Food and Books for Kids

 The children’s books that I selected are old-fashioned from a by-gone era so I am spinning the rest of this post into the modern world.
 We’ll start first with a dizzying tour of modern Spanish furniture, and then onto the hottest food scene in the world.
 According to my favorite foodie snark, Anthony Bourdain, Spain is where it is at for the foodie scene.
 Forget France, that is so last year!
 The maestro is Ferran Adriá and I have an easy recipe from his blog as well a few other fun things.
 To finish up, we’ll see some Spanish creatives; architect Gaudi and artists Miró, Picasso, and Velázquez.

-I am planning a trip to Barcelona next year for two reasons: my kids have studies Spanish for YEARS so it’s time to take off the training wheels and my husband and kids are obsessed with Barcelona soccer.
-I told my Spanish tutor of my travel plans yesterday (she’s from Argentina).
+I am planning a trip to Barcelona next year for two reasons: my kids have studied Spanish for YEARS so it’s time to take off the training wheels and my husband and kids are obsessed with Barcelona soccer.
+I told my Spanish tutor about my travel plans yesterday (she’s from Argentina).
 The first thing she says is “Messi?!
 You guys are going to see Messi?!”
 And she was right!
 My kids cheered for Argentina throughout the World Cup, not Korea where their father was born, not the U.S., and not Spain though they root for Barcelona.
 It was Argentina because of Lionel Messi.

 So forgive me if my post slants a little towards Barcelona.
 Of course, the irony: they speak Catalan there, which is closer to Latin.
-[Catalan was the official language of the kingdom of Aragon between 1137 and 1749, Catalan is now co-official (with Spanish) in Catalonia, Valencia and the Balearic Isles.
+[Catalan was the official language of the kingdom of Aragon between 1137 and 1749, Catalan is now co-official (with Spanish) in Catalonia, Valencia, and the Balearic Isles.
 It is the only official language in the state of Andorra.]
 We’ll see if we can’t practice our Spanish there somehow!
 I hope you enjoy our trip!

-I, Juan de Pareja by Elizabeth DeTrevino is a Newbery Award winning historic fiction novel about a black slave in the 17th century Spanish Court that ends up apprenticing for the great painter Velázquez, and also hobnobbing with other notables Rubens and Murillo. [chapter book, ages 9-12]
+I, Juan de Pareja by Elizabeth DeTrevino is a Newbery Award-winning historic fiction novel about a black slave in the 17th century Spanish Court that ends up apprenticing for the great painter Velázquez and also hobnobbing with other notables Rubens and Murillo. [chapter book, ages 9-12]

 Modern Spanish Design